An evidence-based document investigation · 330 declassified files

 The visual record

-The PURSUE program released 85 videos across two tranches.
+The PURSUE program has released 103 videos and 11 audio recordings across four tranches.
 This is the only declassified footage of the February 2023 North American shootdown.
 The object was never publicly identified.

 DOW-UAP-PR071 — F-16C Engages UAP, Lake Huron · Feb 12, 2023 USAF Air National Guard engagement.
 Object fragments at 0:19.
 A stingray-like shape is briefly visible before breakup.

-A second batch of government records has been released
+A third batch of government records has been released

 The Evidence